didrocks/website/content/blog/ubuntu-focal-zfs.6.md

 #### Default policies and relaxing rules

-The default policy is installed as `/usr/share/polkit-1/actions/com.ubuntu.zsys.policy` on the system.
+The default policy is installed to `/usr/share/polkit-1/actions/com.ubuntu.zsys.policy` on the system.
 This can be relaxed by system administrators following polkit rules.

-Let’s have a look at our [default rules](https://github.com/ubuntu/zsys/blob/master/internal/authorizer/com.ubuntu.zsys.policy).
+Let’s have a look at our [default rule set](https://github.com/ubuntu/zsys/blob/master/internal/authorizer/com.ubuntu.zsys.policy).
 By default, in summary, people can:

 * Always list machines and states associated to machines (rule `com.ubuntu.zsys.system-list`)
 * Always save and remove their own state (rule `com.ubuntu.zsys.user-write-self`)